Black Swan Natural History

 Females usually lay 4 to 8 eggs which are incubated by the female and male for 35 to 40 days.
 These birds pair up for life as with most other swan breeds.

 Due to its fairly common numbers in its natural population it is listed as least concern by conservation societies.
 However it is still protected under the Australian National Parks and Wildlife Act.
+During a trip to Australia by 2 of our keepers a huge flock of these birds was seen coming in for the night on a tidal lagoon on the outskirts of Melbourne.

 Male swans are called cobs, females are known as pens and baby swans are called cygnets.